 - A larger bed is more likely to give you more comfort.
 If you are someone who struggles with sleep a little distance between you and a partner can be really beneficial.
 Though if you’re going for a super large bed, check whether this can be delivered to your home and into your bedroom with ease.
-Some large beds cannot be accommodated up the stairs and this can break the bed, despite it being handled by the delivery team the store will see it your responsibility as to whether it can get up the stairs or not.
+Some large beds cannot be accommodated up the stairs and this can break the bed, despite it being handled by the delivery team, the store will see it your responsibility as to whether it can get up the stairs or not.

-5: Shut out the light.
-Try complete and utter darkness.
+Try sleeping in complete and utter darkness.
 Ensure all lights are off, devices are shut-down and/or appear off, do not even allow standby lights and put up blackout blinds/curtains.
 You could even try and go one further and put on an eye mask (silk is best).

-Some other considerations to light:
+Some other considerations to light…

 - If you’re someone who really struggles to sleep, exposure to light is as important in the day as total darkness is at night.
 Regulating your exposure to light (natural where possible or as good a substitute) will retrain your body to recognise the right times to release melatonin.

-- If you’re someone that works during the night and has to sleep during the day; establish sleeping routines to avoid falling asleep in direct artificial lights
+- If you’re someone that works during the night and has to sleep during the day, establish sleeping routines to avoid falling asleep in direct artificial lights

-- Again for those that really struggle.
-Have a cut-off time for TV and electronic devices to allow your body to go into shut-down.
+- Again for those that really struggle, have a cut-off time for TV and electronic devices to allow your body to go into shut-down.

 If you’re a thinker and can’t seem to switch off.
 Try putting a pad and pen by your bedside and write down any thought that occurs to you.
 Psychologists suggest that by writing the thought down, whatever it is, it’ll be eliminated from your mind.
 This is especially effective if it’s a task to do, which generally nothing can be done about until morning anyway.